-- HACS has provided security improvements to its public housing properties with increased lighting, video surveillance, and resident access cards for use with its controlled access systems. - HACS applied for grant funding for a surveillance camera system at its Marina Vista property. - HACS included in its scope of work for RAD and disposed properties with updated and/or new amenities. - HACS has been working with an elderly disabled service coordinator for supportive services to our elderly residents. - HACS used Capital Funds to promote public and private partnerships for its RAD project and continues to work on updates and upgrades on current public housing units. - HACS continued to support the nine (9) current and the formation of new resident associations. - HACS has implemented and will continue to develop new training modules of the new Simulated Unit Integrated Training Environment (S.U.I.T.E.) training program to improve the skillsets of the maintenance workers to complete work order requests in a more efficient and complete manner - HACs has used its capital funds to replace the gas lines at its Alder Grove Community, among other capital improvement projects throughout the City of Sacramento.
+- Continues security improvements to its public housing properties with increased lighting, video surveillance, and residentaccess cards for use with its controlled access systems. - Received grant funding for a surveillance camera system at its Marina Vista property and has completed the project. - Included in its scope of work for RAD and disposed properties with updated and/or new amenities. - Working with an elderly disabled service provider for supportive services to our elderly residents. - A service provider for the converted RAD units. - Utilized Capital Funds to promote public and private partnerships for its RAD project and continues to work on updates and upgrades on current public housing units. - Continued to support the ten (10) current associations and the formation of new resident associations. - Continuing to develop new training modules of the new Simulated Unit Integrated Training Environment(S.U.I.T.E.) training program to improve the skill sets of the maintenance workers to complete work order requests in an efficient manner.
+This is now an onboarding program for maintenance - Used its capital funds to replace the gas lines at its Alder Grove Community, among other capital improvement projects throughout the City of Sacramento. - Currently working on the security camera installation project at 1725 K Street.